pfsense/docs/source/releases/2-1-5-new-features-and-changes.rst

    GET action to perform that action
 -  Require click-through POST confirmation when restoring or deleting a configuation from the backup history page
--  Avoid a “Cannot use string offset as an array” error if the packages section of the config is missing
+-  Avoid a "Cannot use string offset as an array" error if the packages section of the config is missing
 -  Avoid generating an invalid IPsec (racoon) config if the user specified a mobile pool that is too small